 It is the DPC's position that organisations should not profile children, engage in automated decision-making concerning children, or otherwise use their personal data, for advertising/marketing purposes, unless they can clearly demonstrate how and why it is in the best interests of children to do so.
-For the avoidance of doubt, the DPC does not consider that it is in the best interests of children to show them advertisements or auto-suggestions for other games/ services/ products/ videos etc. which they might be interested in where such advertisements or suggestions are based on profiling.
-Accordingly there is a high burden of proof on the organisation to show how it is in the best interests of children to process their personal data for the purposes of profiling and/or automated decision making, or otherwise, in order to advertise/ market/ make auto-suggestions to them.
+For the avoidance of doubt, the DPC does not consider that it is in the best interests of children to show them advertisements for games/services/products/videos etc. which they might be interested in where such advertisements are based on profiling.98 Accordingly there is a high burden of proof on the organisation to show how it is in the best interests of children to process their personal data for the purposes of profiling and/ or automated decision making, or otherwise, in order to advertise or market to them99.

 The DPC therefore considers that there will be a very limited range of circumstances where the profiling of children and/or the use of automated decision-making concerning children are legitimate and lawful activities under the GDPR.
-Such exceptions to this may include, for example, the pursuit of these measures to protect children's welfare.
+Such exceptions to this may include, for example, the pursuit of these measures to protect children's welfare86.